Freephone helpline: 0800 917 8495

 Weekdays 9am - 5pm

-What is Vascular EDS?
+What is vascular EDS?

-Vascular EDS (vEDS) is a connective tissue disorder caused by pathogenic variants in the COL3A1 gene.
-It is an autosomal dominant condition for which genetic testing is required for a definitive diagnosis.
+Vascular EDS is an autosomal dominant condition for which genetic testing is required for a definitive diagnosis.
+It is estimated to affect between 1/50,000 to 1/200,000 people (Byers et al. 2017).

-VEDS can be very variable even within the same family.
+Vascular EDS (vEDS) can be very variable even within the same family.
 It is also rare and therefore many health professionals will not have seen someone with this diagnosis.

 What causes vascular EDS?